The information below sets out the different types of affordable housing in St Helens. There are two types of rent: social and affordable rent.

 Homes are let at below market rent by a registered provider.
 The rent level is calculated according to a formula based on property values and local earnings (target rent).
 In St Helens there are no longer any homes owned by the council.
 All social housing is managed and owned by registered providers.

 A more recent form of rented affordable housing.
 Homes are let at below market rent by a registered provider.
 The rent (including service charge) is set at up to 80% of the local market rent for an equivalent home.

 Shared ownership allows a customer to purchase a share of a home ranging from 10% to 75% and pay rent on the remaining share.
 The new Shared Ownership Model sets the minimum share for purchase at 10% and places the repair and maintenance liability with the provider for the first 10 years.

-The benefits of this scheme are that you need a smaller mortgage to buy the property and a smaller deposit.
-You can buy more shares as and when you can afford them; this is called 'staircasing'.
-As you buy more shares, you pay less rent.
-You can eventually own 100% of the property if you want to, at which point you pay no rent at all.
+The benefits of this scheme are that you would need to get a smaller mortgage to buy the property, and will also need a smaller deposit.
+You can increase your share of ownership as and when you can afford to; this is often called 'staircasing'.
+As your share increases, you will pay less rent.
+You can eventually own 100% of the property if you want to, at which point you will pay no rent at all.

 On the majority of new rented homes built through the Affordable Homes Programme 2021-26, tenants will have the Right to Shared Ownership if they meet the eligibility criteria